tomchamplin1/oasis-integrated-health/posts/simple-nutrition.md

 ---
 Simple Nutrition.

 T﻿his is a follow up to our first post on nutrition.
 I wanted to simplify it even further for people.
 Nutrition has become such a 'hot button' for many.
 I just want to say up front, it is not so much which diet camp you subscribe to but the quality of the food you are eating.
-By eating quality food, produced in an ethical and humane way we honor earth, the animals and ourselves.
+By eating quality food, produced in an ethical and humane way we honor the earth, the animals, and ourselves.

 There is no one perfect diet for everyone.